RP 208 #1. BECAUSE GOD SANCTIFIED THE SEVENTH DAY SABBATH

 MALACHI 3:6

-6 For I am the LORD, I do not change; therefore you sons of Jacob are not consumed.
+6 For I am Yahweh, I do not change; therefore you sons of Jacob are not consumed.

-(Exodus 20:8-10) "Remember the Sabbath day to keep it holy. ... the seventh day is the Sabbath of the LORD your God;",
+(Exodus 20:8-10) "Remember the Sabbath day to keep it holy. ... the seventh day is the Sabbath of Yahweh your God."

-(Exodus 31:12-17) "the LORD spoke to Moses, saying, Speak also to the children of Israel, saying, Surely my Sabbaths you shall keep: ...
+(Exodus 31:12-17) "Yahweh spoke to Moses, saying, Speak also to the children of Israel, saying, Surely my Sabbaths you shall keep: ...
 You shall keep the Sabbath therefore; for it is holy to you: ... the children of Israel shall keep the Sabbath, to observe the Sabbath throughout their generations, for a perpetual covenant.
-It is a sign between me and the children of Israel for ever:"
+It is a sign between me and the children of Israel for ever."

-(Deuteronomy 5:12-15) "Keep the Sabbath day to sanctify it, as the Lord your God has commanded you. ... the seventh day is the Sabbath of the LORD your God: ... the LORD your God commanded you to keep the Sabbath day."
+(Deuteronomy 5:12-15) "Keep the Sabbath day to sanctify it, as Yahweh your God has commanded you. ... the seventh day is the Sabbath of Yahweh your God: ...
+Yahweh your God commanded you to keep the Sabbath day."

 Has God changed anything concerning these remarks?
-No, because he has said, "My covenant I will not break, nor alter the thing that is gone out of my lips."
-(Psalm 89:34), and God spoke the ten commandments himself to the whole congregation of Israel (Exodus 20:1-19; Deuteronomy 5:4-22).
+No, because he has said, "My covenant I will not break, nor alter the thing that is gone out of my lips" (Psalm 89:34), and God spoke the ten commandments himself to the whole congregation of Israel (Exodus 20:1-19; Deuteronomy 5:4-22).
 The ten commandments were the covenant (Deuteronomy 4:12-13; 5:2).
 Therefore he cannot alter them, because God cannot lie (Titus 1:2).
-This has been established with Israel, "throughout your generations;" (Exodus 31:13), "throughout their generations, for a perpetual covenant."
-(Exodus 31:16), and "for ever."
-(Exodus 31:17).
+This has been established with Israel, "throughout your generations" (Exodus 31:13), "throughout their generations, for a perpetual covenant" (Exodus 31:16), and "for ever" (Exodus 31:17).
 Therefore, at least as far as Israel is concerned it has not changed.
-The literal keeping of the Sabbath for the Jews will be superseded by the spiritual fulfilment of it, when they come to the true understanding, but this will not mean that they will cease to keep the Sabbath, and begin to keep Sunday.
+The literal keeping of the Sabbath for the Jews will be superseded by the spiritual fulfillment of it when they come to the true understanding, but this will not mean that they will cease to keep the Sabbath and begin to keep Sunday.

 If you have benefited from reading this study, then please tell your friends about this website.